-I recently blogged every last single “old sport!”-laden sentence of The Great Gatsby, and if there’s anything I learned from it, it’s how to go on something akin to a date.
+If there’s one thing I learned from every last single “old sport!”-laden sentence of The Great Gatsby, it’s how to go on something akin to a date.
 But don’t take my word for it—let’s turn things over to the expert himself for a little Q&A action.
 If you do not acquire upwards of 50 dates as a direct result of reading this, I will be shocked.

 Q: So there’s this girl.
 I like her, but we can’t be together.
 What should I do?
 A: I’m going to assume that you guys can’t be together because you’re but a poor soldier of humble origins and she’s a wealthy Southern belle with a pretty face and no sense of personal accountability.